Robot cop found floating facedown in fountain

 Bilal Farooqui, who works in the complex, tweeted an image of this untimely demise.
 He added this poetic thought: "Our D.C. office building got a security robot.
 It drowned itself.
 We were promised flying cars, instead we got suicidal robots."

+Stacy Dean Stephens, VP of marketing and sales at Knightscope, the robot's makers, told me that this was "an isolated incident" and is being investigated.

+"No people were harmed or involved in any way," he said.
+A new K5 is being dispatched to DC.

-MRP Realty, however, told me that this was part of a pilot program which was in the phase of rooting out bugs.
-Its spokesman added: "These incidents show us where improvements are needed, which may then be deployed to contribute to the ongoing security of our tenants and residents."
+MRP Realty told me it is in a pilot program and currently in the phase of rooting out bugs.
+"These incidents show us where improvements are needed, which may then be deployed to contribute to the ongoing security of our tenants and residents," a spokesman said.

 Asked what had happened, the MRP spokesman told me: "We're digging in to find out."